 Chicago Cares is a 501(c)(3) nonprofit organization.
 To support our programs, we rely on a diverse array of funding from private individuals, foundations, and corporations.
 We do not receive United Way grants or direct governmental funding.
 Donate today to support our programs across the city.

 A very high percentage of the funds we raise go directly back into programming (between 83 to 88 percent every year).
-We have also received our sixth consecutive 4-star rating from Charity Navigator for our ability to responsibly and efficiently manage and grow our finances (an award given to only 3 percent of all charities).
-Our most recent IRS Form 990 and audited financial statements are available on our website if you wish to review them.
-For additional information email firstname.lastname@example.org.
+Our most recent IRS Form 990 and audited financial statements are available if you wish to review them.
+For additional information email email@example.com.